AKim85/duplicate-patient-validation-dashboard/README.md

 # duplicate-patient-validation-dashboard
+DT402 Software Development Portfolio
-I‑assisted duplicate patient validation dashboard for the NWL SH EHR migration.
-This repository contains Copilot‑generated Python logic used to validate and analyse supplier data, with Excel acting as the operational interface.
+AI‑assisted duplicate patient validation dashboard for the NWL SH EHR migration.
+This repository contains Copilot‑generated Python logiic only to validate and analyse supplier data.
+Excel acting as the operational interface.
 No patient data is included.